Yolŋu: Twentieth century

-In the early 20th century, Yolngu oral history relates, punitive expeditions were launched into their territories.
+In the early 20th century, Yolŋu oral history relates, punitive expeditions were launched into their territories.
 From 1903 to 1908, the property rights of much of Arnhem Land were held by the Eastern and African Cold Storage Supply Company.
 This Anglo-Australian consortium leased the region under the name of Arafura cattle station and attempted to construct a massive cattle raising and meat production industry.
 The company employed roving gangs of armed men to shoot the resident Aboriginal population.

-The first mission to Yolngu country was set up at Milingimbi Island in 1922.
+The first mission to Yolŋu country was set up at Milingimbi Island in 1922.
 The island is the traditional home of the Yan-nhaŋu.
-Beginning in 1932, over two years, three incidents of killing outsiders caused problems for the Yolngu.
+Beginning in 1932, over two years, three incidents of killing outsiders caused problems for the Yolŋu.

 In 1932 five Japanese trepangers were speared by Yolŋu men, in what became known as the Caledon Bay crisis.
-Yolngu men testified that their actions arose in response to the abuse of their women and to thrashings and firing on them by the Japanese crew.
+Yolŋu men testified that their actions arose in response to the abuse of their women and to thrashings and firing on them by the Japanese crew.
 Two whites, Fagan and Traynor, were killed near Woodah Island the following year, and soon afterwards, in July, Constable McColl, who was investigating the incidents, was speared on that island.
 (Note: 'Police, delayed by the wet season, pursued the men at Blue Mud Bay, where Constable Stewart McColl was speared in July.
 The police were later accused of handcuffing four women who were left under McColl's watch with two Aboriginal trackers while their party went after the suspects.
 McColl is believed to have released all but one woman, Japarri, who called out for help (just before her death she told Ted Egan intercourse did not take place).
 McColl then fired on her husband Dagiar, who speared him' (Conor 2013).)
 The Aboriginal evidence was ignored in the trials which led to their conviction and the imprisonment of five Yolŋu in Fannie Bay Gaol in present-day Darwin.
 Only the intervention of missionaries, who had a foothold on the fringes of this area, and of the anthropologist Donald Thomson, who led a groundswell of indignation at the travesty of justice, averted an official reprisal designed to "teach the wild blacks a lesson."
 One sentence was quashed, three sons of a local leader were released as was Dagiar, who had received a death sentence.
 It was widely believed that the latter, who disappeared, had been lynched by local policemen.